Paul Barlow’s schoolboy ambition to become a mining surveyor was deeply flawed.

 “Originally, Disclosure Services grew out of the Pendine Park care organisation and it was established to do background checking of the Pendine staff only, and as safeguarding became more and more of an important thing for all organisations to do it grew and snowballed from there.

 “A lot of corporate organisations will now do what’s called a Basic check as an integral part of their recruitment process.
 Although it’s not a statutory requirement in many cases, it’s now seen as best practice.

 “We carry out a whole range of check right up to Enhanced level checks for people who are working with vulnerable people or children.

-“A large number of our clients come from the care and the voluntary sector but we have a significant number of very large corporate accounts, household names who require a high volume of checks.
+“Many of our clients come from the care and the voluntary sector, but we have a significant number of very large corporate accounts, household names who require a high volume of checks.